itsatony/nJSON/README.md

 nJSON
 =====

-a service to log from nodeJS to a json web tree-view
+nJSON is a service to log json data to a redis-instance and display&filter it via a json web tree-view.

+(nJSON)[https://njson.itsatony.com] is a public (and free) nJSON server instance anybody can us to log JS variables/json data to and explore it.

+any kind of contributions are super welcome!

 ## the njson repository includes